Shivamkanse2104/Infosys-milestone/README.md

 today sir is absent.so that sir told that ,today session that will take over by mam. then mam told to present the team 4 to present the project and now the team 5 doing there presentation

 Bruh i messed up today i didnt see the time and i went to the hospital.
 9951510421 this is my number if anyone have any doubts or questions just text me

+And yes dont let sir or anyone know that i just shared my number or else i will be dead they will not leave me